 Best Bets: Colorado Wildflower Hikes

 July and August in the high country typically signal peak blooms with buds and blossoms singing toward indigo skies.
 Hike these Colorado trails to place yourself among the wildflowers in all their blue, white, yellow, purple and orange glory.
+Identify these common Colorado wildflowers or download a wildflower guide app.

 Or anywhere in Crested Butte—a.k.a. the wildflower capital of Colorado—really.
 Mid-June through September sunflowers, paintbrush, columbine, lupine, daisies, fireweed, lilies and other native flowers take over the landscape.
+In peak season, late July, you'll find incrediable displays of up to 114 different types of wildflowers.

 Ramble along CB’s beloved Trail 403 for a colorful 7.8-mile moderate out-and-back hike.
 The well-used and maintained trail connects Washington Gulch to Gothic and climbs to more than 11,300 feet, offering up views of the Elk Mountains and a staggering variety of wildflowers.